io

 ¶

 Read extxyz file.
-The exited ase.io.read returns a single Atoms object if file contains only one frame.
+The existing ase.io.read returns a single Atoms object if file contains only one frame.
 This function will return a list of Atoms object.

 Parameters: